MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 <!-- ====================================================================== -->
-## Experimental features in the current release
+## Experimental features in Microsoft Edge versions 97 and 98

-The following table lists the default status of each experimental feature.
+The following table lists the default state, of each experimental feature.
 The feature name links to more information.

 | Default state | Experimental feature |
 | :---: | :--- |